 As one of the reviewers said, “Anyone who is a Potter series fan and a rationalist, an economist, a libertarian, a devotee of reason and science, or just a nerd, will love this work,” and I couldn’t agree more.

 I thought a lot about whether should this book by Zen master Thich Nhat Hanh or “Awareness: Conversations with the Masters” by Anthony de Mello take this spot.

-Even though they are both a masterpiece in its own right, “Peace Is Every Step” has had more influence on me this year.
+Even though they are both masterpieces in their own right, “Peace Is Every Step” has had more impact on me this year.

 It helped a great deal to go through a rough time, return to the fullness of the present moment, and gain back seemingly lost peace of mind.

 It is a beautifully written book, a calming balm for the soul, and a rallying cry for compassion.
 If you’re looking for guidance in living a more mindful, peaceful life, and ready to see the world differently, read this.

 Marshall Rosenberg’s Nonviolent Communication helped me to reflect deeply on how I use communication in my everyday life.
 Its core ideas sound obvious yet hard to implement without very conscious effort.

 Every time that we communicate with other people, we can either build a deeper connection, understanding, and compassion or simply ignore them and create further disconnection.

 He argues that all frustration and anger are about unfulfilled needs; hence our communication should be about getting to the core of those needs.
 And even though it sounds simple and obvious, it turns out to be incredibly difficult, since we not only cannot properly communicate those needs but often we don’t even know what needs do we have.